-An easy sugar free jam recipe with frozen berries and 1 gram net carb per serving.
+An easy sugar free jam recipe with frozen berries and only 1 gram of net carb per serving.

 Cover and keep the bowl at room temperature for 1 hour or until the berries are defrosted.

-When the berries are fully defrosted, mash them with a fork or potato masher until it reach the consistency you love.
+When the berries are fully defrosted, mash them with a fork or potato masher until it reaches the consistency you love.

-If you don't like chia seeds lumps texture you can blend the jam in a blender.
+If you don't like chia seeds lumps, you can blend the jam in a blender.

-This recipe smakes 12 servings of 2 tablepoons of jam
+This recipe makes 12 servings of 2 tablespoons of jam each

 Transfer the chia jam into an airtight container and store for 3 days in the fridge